westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-disk.md

 ---
 id: smr-disk
-title: Getting Started with SMR Hard-Disks
+title: Getting Started with SMR Hard Disks
-sidebar_label: Getting Started with SMR Hard-Disks
+sidebar_label: Getting Started with SMR Hard Disks
 ---

-# Getting Started with SMR Hard-Disks
+# Getting Started with SMR Hard Disks

 Hard disk drives that use [Shingled Magnetic Recording](../introduction/smr) technology can have different interface implementations.
 This results in